Blithfield: Etymology

-Domesday book
+Domesday Book

-The Domesday Book, commissioned by William the Conqueror, is a land survey, which was completed in 1086.
+Domesday Book, commissioned by William the Conqueror, is a land survey, which was completed in 1086.
 Its purpose was to assess the extent of the land and of resources owned in England, and the amount of the taxes that could be raised at the time.

 Church

 St Leonard's Church dates from the 13th century, it is set away from the modern village of Admaston, and lies just west of the modern Blithfield Hall.
 The church was built between the 13th and 19th centuries.
 In the late 13th and early 14th centuries, four "bay arcades" were built.
 The base of the western tower and the windows were constructed in the 14th century, and the "clerestory above the nave" was added in the 15th century.
 The upper part of the tower, with stained glass in the west window is thought to date back to 1525.
 The rest of the church dates to the 19th century.
 The remains of a 13th- or 14th-century cross can still be seen in the churchyard.
 The church contains tombs of the Bagot family as well as an original helmet, ancient stained glass windows and a floor paved in Minton tiles.
 Parish registers of the church begin in 1538.

 The churchyard contains a war grave of a Royal Flying Corps officer of World War I.